Six Sizes, Four Patterns & 31 Colors Available.

 The following are some general guidelines,

+of course your specific window size needs to be considered.
 The width wants to be a little wider than you window,

 6" beyond will get you a nice stack back area.